 This feature allows direct connection of a MicroFlow or Speedy velocity sensor, via RS485 communications, to provide the FlowCERT with an input which is proportional to the velocity of flow, to enable calculation of flow using the Area/Velocity formula.
-For full details and installation instructions of the Speedy and MicroFlow velocity sensor please refer to Chapter 4 Velocity Sensor

-In cases where the RS485 is used for communications (MODBUS or PROFIBUS), and therefore not available as an input for the velocity sensor, then the velocity sensor can be connected to the Current Input via an optional Velocity Interface.
+For full details and installation instructions of the Speedy and MicroFlow velocity sensor please refer to Chapter 4 Velocity Sensor.
+In cases where the RS485 is used for communications (MODBUS or PROFIBUS), and therefore not available as an input for the velocity sensor, then the velocity sensor can be connected to the Current Input via an optional Velocity Interface device.
 For full details and installation instructions of the Velocity Interface, please refer to the relevant manual.

-RS232 Serial Interface
+RS232 Interface

-If required, you can connect to the serial interface, to operate your FlowCERT remotely.
+If required you can connect to the serial interface, to operate your FlowCERT remotely.

-Fuse Location
+Voltage Selector and Fuse Location

-The mains fuse is located, inside the terminal compartment, to the left of the mains terminals, as illustrated below.
+The voltage selector switch, and mains fuse is located inside the terminal compartment.
+This is left of the mains terminals, as illustrated below:

-Before applying AC power (mains), make sure the supply is 115V AC.
+Before applying AC power (mains), make sure you have correctly selected the voltage selector switch, as detailed in the preceding pages.